An official website of the United States government

 Af Aid Society programs

-CHILD CARE FOR PCS: Active duty members or spouses must present a copy of orders to the A&FRC staff to receive a certificate of eligibility which entitles your family to receive up to 20 hours of child care (for each child) when you are within 60 days of your PCS departure or arrival date at current base.
+CHILD CARE FOR PCS: Active duty members and their spouses must present a copy of orders to the M&FRC staff to receive a certificate of eligibility which entitles your family to receive up to 20 hours of child care (for each child) when you are within 60 days of your PCS departure or arrival date at current base paid by Air Force Aid.

 (Notice: Programs and information are subject to change without notice)